SystemsGenetics/GEMmaker/docs/installation.rst

 High-Performance Computing (HPC) Setup
 **************************************

-On an HPC system it is recommended to use containerized dependencies as most HPC users do not have access to install software and HPC systems can change resulting in results that may be hard to reproduce.
+On an HPC system it is recommended to use containerized dependencies as most HPC users do not have access to install software and HPC systems can change yielding results that may be hard to reproduce after time has passed and system setups have changed.
 Additionally, most HPC setups do not allow users to run Docker, but rather provide Singularity instead.
 Using singularity is recommended on an HPC system rather than installing software dependencies manually.
 You will need to make sure that nextflow and Singularity are installed on your cluster (you may need the help of your HPC administrator).

 If you do not have access to Singularity on your HPC, GEMmaker does support use of the `LMOD <https://lmod.readthedocs.io/en/latest/>`__ module system which is popular for managing software on HPCs.
 If you choose to install software manually, your HPC system admin will most likely need to install them for you.